 The age of Pisces: we swim around like fish in water, unaware that we are totally immersed in the element that gives us life.
-We fall for the illusions that society wants us to buy.
+We fall for the illusions that rulers, religions, society want us to buy.
 We believe that we are limited and born to merely die.

 The age of Aquarius: the soul of life has had enough of our misunderstanding of the play, and is constantly trying to reveal to us the Way, known as the Tao in the Far East and as the Wyrd in the Germanic West, but forgotten in a world driven by other creeds that conceal the truth of our existence here, reserving it for an elect few, or that deny the existence of the Way all together.

 Gradually the skies brighten, higher visions open minds and hearts.
 Crisis creates compassion, limitation comes before growth, contraction before expansion.

 In this shift of the ages, queer people play a crucial part.
 We are awakeners, healers, witches, shamans: genderbending is a transcendental portal, through our bodies we connect the worlds.
 We reveal the multidimensional nature of love, we restore balance to a humanity obsessed with polarity and power.